Trekkie: Anthropology

-Women
+Demographics

+As of 2024, according to Akiva Goldsman, in a comparison of Star Trek and Star Wars, the latter's fan base is larger; the Marvel Cinematic Universe's fan base is larger than either.
+Although more Star Trek content is available on television than ever, Frakes said that of the fans he meets at conventions "very, very, very few" came to the franchise from new shows; "'Star Trek' fans, as we know, are very, very, very loyal — and not very young".
+Despite fans' stated vision of Star Trek' as a way of celebrating diversity, Kozinets found that among the Trekkies he observed at clubs "most of the members were very similar in age, ethnic origin, and race.
+Out of about 30 people present at meetings, I noted only two visible minorities".

 While many stereotype Star Trek fandom as being mostly young males and more men than women watch Star Trek TV shows, female fans have been important members since the franchise's beginning.
 The majority of attendees at early conventions were women over the age of 21, which attracted more men to later ones.
 The two most important early members of fandom were women.
 Bjo Trimble was among the leaders of the successful effort to persuade NBC to renew the show for a third season, and wrote the first edition of the important early work Star Trek Concordance in 1969.
 Joan Winston and others on the female-dominated committee organized the initial 1972 New York convention and several later ones; Winston was also one of the three female authors of "Star Trek" Lives!